scottleechua/scottleechua.github.io/_comics/doorkeeper.md

 description: A love letter to Philippine fantasy and science fiction
 subtitle: Summit Books, 2017
 og_image: doorkeeper-coverart-zoom.jpg
-image_alt: Robed cosmic figure with a door for a head grapples with a red dragon swallowing the moon.
+image_alt: Painting of a robed entity with a door for a head grabbing a thin red dragon that is swallowing the moon.
 add_period: true
 importance: 1
 ---